 - Heavily armed bandits have continued to terrorise several communities in the northern parts of the country

-- The whereabouts of about 33 people from the Kachia local government area in Kaduna state is currently unknown following an attack by gunmen
+- The whereabouts of Lenu's three children from Zaria local government area is currently unknown following the attack